wordpress-mobile/gutenberg-mobile/README.md

 ### Troubleshooting

-If the app doesn't run on your first attempt, it may help to double-check the set up of your development environment against the latest requirements in [React Native's documentation](https://reactnative.dev/docs/environment-setup).
-With Android Studio, for example, you will need to configure the ANDROID_HOME environment variable and ensure that your version of JDK matches the latest requirements.
+If the Android emulator doesn't start correctly, or compiling fails with `Could not initialize class org.codehaus.groovy.runtime.InvokerHelper` or similar, it may help to double check the set up of your development environment against the latest requirements in [React Native's documentation](https://reactnative.dev/docs/environment-setup).
+With Android Studio, for example, you will need to configure the `ANDROID_HOME` environment variable and ensure that your version of JDK matches the latest requirements.

 Some times, and especially when tweaking anything in the `package.json`, Babel configuration (`.babelrc`) or the Jest configuration (`jest.config.js`), your changes might seem to not take effect as expected.
 On those times, you might need to clean various caches before starting the packager.
 To do that, run the script: `npm run start:reset`.
 Other times, you might want to reinstall the NPM packages from scratch and the `npm run clean:install` script can be handy.